Utsuhology/Garakuta_P/README.md

 # Garakuta_P
-Jankyard filled with some processing codes
+Junkyard filled with some processing codes